scholer/cadnano_staplestatter/README.md

     * `cd cadnano2`
     * `python main.py`
     * Open an origami JSON file, or create a new design from scratch.
-        * OBS: New versions of cadnano2 will sometimes refuse to open old cadnano JSON files, yielding a ValueError or similar in the terminal stack trace (look for a line including `json\decoder.py` file and the words `decode` or `raw_decode`)
+        * OBS: New versions of cadnano2 will sometimes refuse to open old cadnano JSON files created with cadnano1.
-            * This is not a bug, but a feature: Cadnano1 did not actually save in proper JSON format, so the resulting files are actually not valid JSON files.
-                They would still open in early versions of Cadnano2, because instead of actually using the proper json library, the decoder would just use `eval()` to load the file.
-                This worked, because JSON format is very similar to Python dicts and lists, but it is obviously a really unsafe way to load files that may come from an unknown source.
-            * To convert old cadnano1 json files to new cadnano2 files, use the following python command:
-                * `python -c "import json; json.dump(eval(open('<cadnano1-file.json>').read()), open('<cadnano2-file.json>', 'w'))"`
-                * Example:
-                    `python -c "import json; json.dump(eval(open('150526_cc6hb_v0_mod.json').read()), open('150526_cc6hb_v0_mod-fixed.json', 'w'))"`
+            If you have problems openin old `.json` files, see the appendix below for a quick way to fix the old files so you can open them with later versions of cadnano.
+    * Check that everything works, and that you don't get any errors in the command prompt / terminal.